albar965/littlenavmap-manual/en/WEATHER.md

 ### Flight Simulator

-Weather information from a flight simulator can be displayed in three flavors in METARs and decoded weather which depends on the selected airport:
+Weather information from a flight simulator can be displayed in three kinds for METARs and decoded weather which depends on the selected airport:

 * **`Station`:** The airport has a weather station.
 This is the most precise weather indication.
-* **`Nearest`:** The clicked airport has no weather station and the nearest weather is fetched.
+* **`Nearest`:** The clicked airport has no weather station and the nearest weather was fetched.
 The ident of the nearest station is shown in the METAR and on the decoded weather tab.
 Note that the nearest weather station is not necessarily an airport.
 * **`Interpolated`:** The weather is interpolated by the flight simulator using the three nearest stations.
 This is usually the only option available on airports that are far away from the user aircraft.
+The ident of the clicked airport is used in the METAR report for this kind of weather report.

 `Nearest` and `Interpolated` are always shown together if `Station` is not available.